-To get the very best learning experience from FutureLearn, find out more from these 6 tips and tools for social learning and 5 more tips and tools for social learning.
+To get the very best learning experience from FutureLearn, find out more from these tips and tools for social learning.
 Don’t forget, whilst robust debate is encouraged, it’s important that you follow the FutureLearn Code of conduct and are respectful of your fellow learners.

 © Coventry University.
 CC BY-NC 4.0